osinenkop/regelum-playground/README.md

 This should also work.

 <!-- TOC --><a name="backstepping-controller-for-inverted-pendulum-with-motor-dynamics"></a>
-### Backstepping controller for inverted pendulum with motor dynamics
+### Backstepping controller for Pendulum with motor dynamics

 This showcases the use of backstepping.